stared/jekyll-blog-pre-2022/_drafts/how-to-start-freelancing-in-data-science.markdown

 * sick leave,
 * holidays,
 * accounting,
-* marketing,
+* marketing (writing blog posts, speaking at conferences),
 * speaking at conferences,
 * developing long-term skills,
 * meeting with potential clients.

 The crucial part is to estimate your billable hours per month.

+For every other stuff you should bill.
+If you client

 ## Time

 Often time estimation is more important that negotiating the right price.
-Even if you make
+Even if on paper,

 Projects based on data are tricky - what if there is not enough data, or data is way to noisy, to be useful.